 Table D-4.
 Aeration Basin Sizing

 Parameter Value

 Geometry Circular

 Number of Units 2

 Diameter, feet 126

 Sidewater depth, feet 16

 Volume each basin, million gallons 1.49

 Maximum Month Flow, mgd 2.2

 Maximum Day Flow, mgd 2.5

-Maximum BOD5 Loading, ppd 5,688 (310 mg/L)
+Maximum BOD 5 Loading, ppd 5,688 (310 mg/L)

 Table D-4.
 Aeration Basin Sizing

 Maximum TSS Loading, ppd 9,633 (525 mg/L)

 Maximum Ammonia Loading, ppd 1,027 (56 mg/L)

 Hydraulic Retention Time at Maximum Month Flow, hours 32.56

-BOD 5 Loading Rate, lb.
+BOD 5 Loading Rate, Ib.
 BOD 5 /1,000 ft 3 14.26

 Design MLSS concentration, mg/L 3,600

 Design SRT, days 28

-BOD5 = 5-day biochemical oxygen demand ft3 = cubic feet lb = pound(s) mg/L = milligram(s) per liter MLSS = mixed liquor suspended solids ppd = pounds per day SRT = solids retention time
+$BOD_5 = 5$ -day biochemical oxygen demand ft3 = cubic foot (feet) lb = pound(s) mg/L = milligram(s) per liter MLSS = mixed liquor suspended solids ppd = pound(s) per day SRT = solids retention time

 The overall capacity of the aeration basins is dependent on several factors, including aeration capabilities, overall basin volume, primary effluent mass loading, and the solids retention time or the MLSS concentrations.
 In this analysis, no process model was developed to provide a detailed estimate of the capacities to treat future flows and loads.
-Instead, the BOD_5 loading rate and the various influent loads were compared against the design loads to provide a capacity estimate.
-If the City has concerns about the secondary treatment performance or is looking to expand or modify the secondary treatment, Jacobs recommends that the City conduct a detailed analysis of the secondary treatment using more detailed influent characterization and dynamic simulations.
+Instead, the BOD5 loading rate and the various influent loads were compared against the design loads to provide a capacity estimate.
+If the City has concerns about the secondary treatment performance or is looking to expand or modify the secondary treatment using more detailed influent characterization and dynamic simulations.

 The capacity of the aeration basins was evaluated using the 2040 maximum month influent loads presented in Section 6.1.3.
 The estimated BOD_5 loading rate is 5 lb. $BOD_5/1$,000 ft3, which is well below the design criteria, indicating that the aeration basins have sufficient volume.
 The BOD_5 , TSS, and ammonia loading to the Mulberry WWTP are well below the design criteria.
 It is important to note that because the long retention times in the sewer collection system, the BOD degrades within the sewer pipes, resulting in less BOD_5 reaching the Mulberry WWTP.
 The lack of carbon can severely impact the denitrification process.
 However, because of the long sludge age in the aeration basins it is possible that some of the slowly biodegradable carbon is consumed during nitrification.
-It recommended that the BOD_5 and ammonia loadings be closely monitored to minimize any impacts on the nitrogen removal process.
+It recommended that the BOD5 and ammonia loadings be closely monitored to minimize any impacts on the nitrogen removal process.